miranda0129/band-meetup-website/README.md

 [check out the live site](http://ransomm.myweb.cs.uwindsor.ca/60334/ensamble/html/index.html)

 ### Overview
-This website was created as a final project in my first serious web development course I utlized my new more advaned knowledge with Databases, MySql, php, Javascript and Bootstrap to create a fully flushed out site.
+This website was created as a final project in my web development course I utlized my new more advaned knowledge with Databases, MySql, php, Javascript and Bootstrap to create a fully flushed out site.
 From conception to final product, this was my first project of this scale.